-- Law Health and Safety at Work (Jersey) Law, 1989, Article 7 - 20 Designers and manufacturers of machines have a responsibility for ensuring that users of machinery that they design or manufacture, and any other persons who could be affected, cannot come to adverse harm to their health and safety. - 21 Specific consideration therefore needs to be made at the design stage to determine the likely and foreseeable risks that exist for each piece of machinery, ensuring that risks are 'designed out' prior to manufacture and that machinery is constructed to be fit for the purpose for which it is intended to be used.
-Where risks cannot be designed out, appropriate risk reduction measures and controls must be installed to address each risk factor and ensure that risk is reduced to acceptable levels. - 22 Responsibilities of designers and manufacturers include a requirement to risk assess machinery throughout the entirety of its life.
-This includes the design, construction, installation, use, maintenance, disabling, dismantling, de-commissioning and scrapping of machinery - 23 Risk assessment is a major factor in controlling hazards associated with the use of machinery; it requires a systematic process of identifying all likely and foreseeable hazards that could exist at all stages of its life and levels of control that must be achieved to prevent harm or ill-health.
+- Specific consideration therefore needs to be made at the design stage to determine the likely and foreseeable risks that exist for each piece of machinery, ensuring that risks are 'designed out' prior to manufacture and that machinery is constructed to be fit for the purpose for which it is intended to be used.
+Where risks cannot be designed out, appropriate risk reduction measures and controls must be installed to address each risk factor and ensure that risk is reduced to acceptable levels. - Responsibilities of designers and manufacturers include a requirement to risk assess machinery throughout the entirety of its life.
+This includes the design, construction, installation, and use, maintenance, disabling, dismantling, de-commissioning and scrapping of machinery. - Risk assessment is a major factor in controlling hazards associated with the use of machinery; it requires a systematic process of identifying all likely and foreseeable hazards that could exist at all stages of its life and levels of control that must be achieved to prevent harm or ill-health.
 Findings of risk assessments may determine that not enough is being done to control hazards and it may be necessary to install further risk reduction measures.